CheemaOTB/Memory-Express-Monitor/README.md

 # Memory-Express-Monitor
-Memory Express Monitor for gpu restocks.
-Checks if product is in stock if so sends a webhook to discord
+Memory Express Monitor for GPU restocks.
+Checks if product is in stock if so, sends a webhook to discord

-# To Do Before Running:
+# Setup Before Running:
 1. Add webhook
 2. Add Proxy